sachi21/Ggroceries-store-Basket-Analysis/README.md

   Number of transactions including both products = 3 Total no. of transaction                       = 10 Support for basket                             = 3/10 = 30% (percentage convert)
 - So SUPPORT indicates the frequency of the products being bought together.
-So in our example of berries and whipped cream 30% of the transaction contain these two items together.
+So in our example of berries and whipped cream, 30% of the transaction contains these two items together.

 CONFIDENCE Explanation:-
 -- Confidence is the % of transactions that contain the two products together, out of the transaction containing one of the two products.